HGVSnomenclature/VarNomen/_bg-material/numbering.md

 ### genomic reference sequences

+*	genomic reference sequence
 	nucleotide numbering is g.1, g.2, g.3, ..., etc. from the first to the last nucleotide of the reference sequence.
 Nucleotide numbers based on a genomic reference sequence **do not include** "+", "-", "*" or other prefixes.

-* * *
+*	circular reference sequence
+	nucleotide numbering is o.1, o.2, o.3, ..., etc. from the first to the last nucleotide of the reference sequence.
+Nucleotide numbers based on a circualr reference sequence **do not include** "+", "-", "*" or other prefixes.

-### mitochondrial DNA reference sequences

-nucleotide numbering is m.1, m.2, m.3, ...., etc. from the first to the last nucleotide of the reference sequence.
+*	mitochondrial DNA reference sequence a mitochnodrial reference sequence is a special **circular** genomic reference sequence.
+Nucleotide numbering is m.1, m.2, m.3, ...., etc. from the first to the last nucleotide of the reference sequence.
 Nucleotide numbers based on a mitochondrial reference sequence **do not include** "+", "-", "*" or other prefixes.
 	*	the preferred human mtDNA reference sequence is the _Homo sapiens_ [mitochondrion, complete genome (GenBank NC_012920.1)](http://www.ncbi.nlm.nih.gov/nucleotide/NC_012920.1){:target="\_blank"}.

 * * *